So extensive was the build and remedial work on our site after the earthquakes, that not a single plant remained. It’s been

-I find it quite difficult to imagine what full grown trees will even look like on our site so trips to established gardens are a regular exercise for me, as is online research.
+I find it quite difficult to imagine what full grown trees will even look like so trips to established gardens are a regular exercise for me, as is online research.

 This is what I’ve had to consider in making my choices: